Common Travel Problems And How to Overcome Them

 - If they find your luggage but it will take hours to arrive, fill out their delayed luggage form.

 What if your luggage is damaged or lost?
 Check your airline’s claims and compensation policy, and fill out their delayed or lost luggage form.
-Just note that you will not be compensated for normal wear and tear on your luggage, such as scratches and minor cuts.
+Just note that you will not be compensated for normal wear and tear on your luggage, such as scratches, minor cuts, dents or any damage or loss that does not affect the functionality of the baggage.

 Pro-tip: Take pictures of your luggage and its contents.
 If your luggage is lost, your airline will ask you a few questions, including the brand, colour, size, and contents of your luggage.
 Having pictures will make it easier for you to make your claim.